locationtech/geomesa/docs/user/upgrade.rst

 Version Compatibility
 ---------------------

-GeoMesa 4.0.0 is focused on upgrading dependency versions and removing deprecated features, and does not contain any new functionality.
+GeoMesa 4.0.0 is focused on upgrading dependency versions and removing deprecated features, and only contains a few new features.
 To make upgrading easier, version 4.0.x is generally compatible with version 3.5.x across different environments.
 This means that it is possible to upgrade in parts; i.e. upgrade GeoServer to 4.0.0 but keep NiFi at 3.5.0.
 Please note that previously deprecated functionality (see below) may no longer work once any part of the environment is upgraded to 4.0.0.